Keeper-Wallet/Keeper-Wallet-Extension/README.md

   });
 ```

-In case of success, a new script will be added to the account, allowing any transactions without a signature (be careful!).
+In case of success, a new script will be added to the account (be careful!).

-For cancelling a script set `script: null` or `script: ''`.`script` must be `null`.
+For cancelling a script set `script: null` or `script: ''`.

 Example 2: